What Is Juneteenth?

 /jo͞oːnˌːnTH,ˌjo͞onˈtēnTH,jo͞o:nˈtē:nTH/

-However, given the limited amount of Union soldiers, the Emancipation Proclamation had little to no effect in Texas, as black people remained enslaved.
-Union soldiers who Major General Gordon Granger led, landed in Galveston Texas, with the news that the war had ended and the enslaved were now free.
+Despite the Emancipation Proclamation, black people remained enslaved in Texas due to the limited number of Union soldiers.
+However, Major General Gordon Granger led Union soldiers who landed in Galveston, Texas, and announced that the war had ended and the enslaved were now free.

 General Order Number 3

-“The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
-This involves an absolute equality of rights of property between former masters and slaves, and the connection heretofore existing between employer and hired laborer”
+“The people of Texas are informed that following a Proclamation from the Executive of the United States, all enslaved are free.
+This proclamation involves an absolute equality of property rights between former enslavers and enslaved people, and the connection between employer and hired laborer.”

 Juneteenth Celebration